Penn State’s Drew Shelton blocked for Will Howard at Downingtown West. They’ll be on opposite sidelines Saturday.

 Downingtown West football coach Thomas Kline still remembers the last time Drew Shelton caught a touchdown pass during a seven-on-seven tournament the summer before the 2019 season.

 “He caught a touchdown pass from about 40 yards out.
-And a coach from the other school said, ‘Wow, that’s a really good-looking tight end out there,’” Kline, an assistant at the time, recalled during a phone conversation.
+And a coach from the other school said, ‘Wow, that’s a really good-looking tight end out there,’” Kline, an assistant at the time, said via phone.
 “And I looked over at him and I said, ‘[Shelton] just caught his last touchdown pass because he’s going to be an offensive lineman in the next couple weeks.’

 “That was our running joke, that Drew was playing that skill position, and we just knew he was going to convert down to be an offensive lineman for us.”

-That 2019 team turned out to be special for Downingtown West, capturing its first District 1 crown since 1996, led by Will Howard at quarterback and Shelton at left tackle.
+That 2019 team turned out to be special for Downingtown West.
+It captured its first District 1 crown since 1996, led by Will Howard at quarterback and Shelton at left tackle.

 When No. 3 Penn State (7-0) hosts No. 4 Ohio State (6-1) on Saturday in Happy Valley (noon, Fox29), the game will have significant meaning to both of the former Downingtown West stars, who graduated two years apart.
-Shelton has excelled at the Nittany Lions’ starting left tackle spot, while Howard transferred to the Buckeyes after spending four seasons at Kansas State.
+Shelton has excelled as the Nittany Lions’ starting left tackle, while Howard transferred to the Buckeyes after spending four seasons at Kansas State.

-Along with football, the pair grew up playing basketball and baseball together as teammates, too.
+Along with football, the pair grew up playing basketball and baseball together, too.

 “It’s been exciting to see what [Howard] has been able to do throughout his college career, and he’s an excellent football player,” Shelton said.
 “It’s going to be fun to see him on Saturday.”